NicholasAngel999/obsidian-notes/third-year/assignment_folder/secret_intelligence/AS1 Planning.md

 ***Analysis: This aligns with Donagan’s point about "confusion."
 Both historians agree that while you can gather all the information you want, the chaos of war (weather, money, luck) often matters more.***

+## Scott, Len, and Peter Jackson, ‘The Study of Intelligence in Theory and Practice’, _Intelligence and National Security_, 19.2 (2004), pp. 139–69